Photo Networks Reviews

 It’s a blogging platform rather than a photo network sharing one, but many users are now using it for the latter option.

-Censorship on Tumblr is minimal, and whilst we just use it for our blog posts, many people use it to post ‘gif’ type images.
-A fine social sharing network that we’re sure you’ll enjoy using.
+Censorship on Tumblr has just had a strict censorship policy imposed, and whilst we just use it for our blog posts, many people use it to post ‘gif’ type images.
+A nice social sharing network that we’re sure you’ll enjoy using.

 A few examples of images found on Tumblr:

-FLICKR is a dedicated photo sharing gallery that we’ve just got into, and we find it a breeze to use either via their own dashboard, or via auto-posting.
+FLICKR is a dedicated photo network sharing gallery that we’ve just got into, and we find it a breeze to use either via their dashboard or via auto-posting.

 Again, we’re just using it for our blog posts at the moment, but this is a great photo network run by Yahoo of all people, proving that they can get it right sometimes!